Psychodelic42/wishlist/README.md

 - Add new items to the wishlist
 - View the wishlist
 - Remove items from the wishlist
-- View the history of removed items
+- View the history of removed items (visible in the .db)

 ## Requirements